4zida/4zcookbook/README.md

 - Implement ingredient unit conversion
 - Add a "Similar Recipes" section
 - Add a "Jump to Recipe" button for long pages
-- Implement ISR (Incremental Static Regeneration) for better performance
+- Implement static generation with `getStaticProps` and `getStaticPaths` for better performance

 ## Technical Details 🛠️

-- Choose either the App Router (`/app`) or Pages Router (`/pages`) for your implementation
+- This project uses Next.js Pages Router (`/pages`)
-  - We've provided examples for both, but you should pick one and stick with it
-  - Move all pages to your chosen router
-  - Remove the unused router directory completely
-  - ⚠️ The app won't build until you pick one router and delete the other
-  - 💡 Tip: Don't forget about the API route as well (/api/contact) you can only have one of these
 - Style it however you want (CSS, Tailwind, whatever works for you!)
 - Install any additional libraries you'd like to use